ranjanistic/knotters/README.md

 --

 - builder_knotters: Any commit which is pushed on `branch:main` triggers the `main-server.yml`|`main-client.static.yml` action, which uses this runner to install/update dependencies and setup for knotters.org environment.
 This job for building requires the testing job to be successful to run. tags: `self-hosted, building, production`
-- deploy_knotters: Any commit which is pushed on `branch:beta` triggers the `main-server.yml`|`main-client.static.yml` action, which uses this runner to deploy latest changes on knotters.org environment.
+- deploy_knotters: Any commit which is pushed on `branch:main` triggers the `main-server.yml`|`main-client.static.yml` action, which uses this runner to deploy latest changes on knotters.org environment.
 This job for deployment requires the previous building job to be successful to run. tags: `self-hosted, deployment, production`

 ## Footnotes